sustainable-software-sustainability/website/content/sections/wosss21/harassment-reporting-procedure.md

     *   Rachael Ainsworth, Research Software Community Manager, Software Sustainability Institute, [rachael.ainsworth@manchester.ac.uk](mailto:peter.doorn@dans.knaw.nl)
     *   Sacha van Breugel, Event Manager,  Netherlands eScience Centre,  [s.vanbreugel@esciencecenter.nl](mailto:s.vanbreugel@esciencecenter.nl)

-The CoC Committee is prepared to handle the incident.
-All of our Committee members are informed of the [Code of Conduct policy](/wosss21/participation-guidelines#code-of-conduct) and [guide for handling harassment](/wosss21/staff-procedure-handling-reported-harassment) at the workshop.
-There will be a mandatory CoC Committee meeting just prior to the workshop when this will be reiterated as well.
+The CoC Committee was prepared to handle the incident.
+All of our Committee members were informed of the [Code of Conduct policy](/wosss21/participation-guidelines#code-of-conduct) and [guide for handling harassment](/wosss21/staff-procedure-handling-reported-harassment) at the workshop.
+There was a mandatory CoC Committee meeting just prior to the workshop when this was reiterated as well.

 2. Report the harassment incident via private message in Slack or as an email to a member of the CoC Committee.
 All reports are confidential.